simoninireland/introduction-to-epidemics/src/progress.md

 ## Disease progression

-A person's infection goes through several periods, starting with their **infection**.
-Once infected, the disease resides **latent** in their system, developing its presence but not showing symptoms and not being infectious to others.
-After this latent period the disease becomes **infectious**, capable of being spread to others.
+A person's infection goes through several periods, starting with their **{index}`infection`**.
+Once infected, the disease resides **{index}`latent <latent period>`** in their system, developing its presence but not showing symptoms and not being infectious to others.
+After this latent period the disease becomes **{index}`infectious <infectious period>`**, capable of being spread to others.
 Typically a person's infectiousness peaks and dies away before the end of the disease progression.

 ![Disease stages](disease-periods.png)

-These two periods &ndash; latent and infectious &ndash; control the **transmission** of infection.
-After initial infection there will be an **incubation** period before the person shows symptoms of the disease.
-After the onset of symptoms, the disease progresses and ends in some **resolution**: the patient gets better, or dies.
+These two periods &ndash; latent and infectious &ndash; control the **{index}`transmission`** of infection.
+After initial infection there will be an **{index}`incubation period`** before the person shows symptoms of the disease.
+After the onset of symptoms, the disease progresses and ends in some **{index}`resolution`**: the patient gets better, or dies.
 If they recover, they may then have some immunity to further infection.

 For different diseases, the lengths of these periods and the ways they overlap vary.
 For **Type A** diseases, the incubation period is longer than the latent period.
 This means that a patient can start to transmit the disease before the disease becomes manifest in themselves.
-This happens in cases of measles.
-In **Type B** diseases such as SARS or ebola, by contrast, the incubation period is shorter than the latent period, meaning that asymptomatic patients cannot infect others.
+This happens in cases of {index}`measles`.
+In **Type B** diseases such as {index}`SARS` or {index}`ebola`, by contrast, the incubation period is shorter than the latent period, meaning that asymptomatic patients cannot infect others.
 So despite ebola being a more feared disease than measles, it may be easier to treat epidemiologically since quarantining patients showing symptoms will prevent transmission in the general population (although not to medical staff); in measles, transmission starts before symptoms show themselves, so quarantine based on symptoms is less effective.
 Moreover for some disease the infectious period may continue after the patient has died: the corpses